ErnestJo/ErnestJo/README.md

 - 🌱 I'm js Developer.
 Getting there to Full Stake developer
 - 🥅 2021 Goals: Contribute more by using github and git

-- 💬 My goal is to become a sysyem analyst expert
+- 💬 My goal is to become a system analyst expert

 - ⚡ Fun fact: I :love Footbal